A consultant's guide to collaborating with hybrid teams + template

 3. Maximize participation and client engagement

-Getting clients to adopt new platforms and ways of working can be a challenge, but MURAL makes it easy to get everyone collaborating in a shared workspace without a learning curve.
-MURAL offers a variety of Facilitation Superpowers™ features that make meetings and workshops more interactive and engaging, while allowing you and your co-facilitators to create a seamless experience for clients, both in person and remote.
+Getting clients to adopt new platforms and ways of working can be a challenge, but Mural makes it easy to get everyone collaborating in a shared workspace without a learning curve.
+Mural offers a variety of Facilitation Superpowers™ features that make meetings and workshops more interactive and engaging, while allowing you and your co-facilitators to create a seamless experience for clients, both in person and remote.

 Here are a few of our favorite ways to keep participants engaged and empower everyone to contribute authentically.